surendrakamble07/surendrakamble07/README.md

 - 👀 I’m interested in cloud computing | AWS | Devops
 - 🌱 I’m currently learning BE computer engineering
 - 📫 How to reach me surendra_kamble_07 | insta
-- ⚡ Fun fact: i am a small video editor S
+- ⚡ Fun fact: i am a small video editor

 <!---
 surendrakamble07/surendrakamble07 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.